Our mission is to further diversity and inclusion in the European built environment industry by raising the visibility of under-represented groups.

 Our approach is practical and measurable; by working with event organisers to help them offer diverse and inclusive programming, we can find platforms for experts from all backgrounds.
 This helps individuals raise their own profile and become role models for others, but also broadens our conversations and deepens our understanding about how to address the challenges the built environment is facing today.

 We started as Women Talk Real Estate, focusing on raising the visibility of female professionals, and have seen 760 invitations issued to 307 different female experts since our launch in 2017 (data date: Sept.
 2021).

 We now want to extend the reach of the practical power of this platform to bring attention to other under-represented groups.
 Our focus is on female professionals and experts from ethnic minority backgrounds of all genders but we have an open door for those individuals from other under-represented groups that wish to harness our platform.

 We are proud to have the support of the industry to effect real and practical change.
 As a non-profit, we are funded through industry sponsorship, which enables us to offer our online platform as a free service to our speakers, as well as to event organisers and the media.

-Andrea Carpenter is a Director of Diversity Talks Real Estate, and a writer and communications consultant in the property industry.
+Andrea Carpenter is Co-Founder and Director of Diversity Talks Real Estate, and a writer and communications consultant in the property industry.